whatwg/meta/CONTRIBUTING.md

 ## Investigation

-Often in the course of discussing a potential change, spec bug, or browser bug, it's useful to investigate the behavior in question in a variety of rendering engines and provide data back to the discussion.
+Often in the course of discussing a potential change, issue with a standard, or browser bug, it's useful to investigate the behavior in question in a variety of rendering engines and provide data back to the discussion.
 The best way to do this is to host a small test case and report the results in various engines.

 For simple cases (not involving multiple files), sites like [Live DOM Viewer](https://software.hixie.ch/utilities/js/live-dom-viewer/) or [JSBin](https://jsbin.com/) are recommended.
 For cases involving multiple files, you'll likely need to use your own hosting, for example using [GitHub Pages](https://pages.github.com/).
 Or you could skip straight to working on web-platform-tests, as discussed above.